Indezine Logo

 OS: Mac OS X

-We have already explored the Guides in PowerPoint 2016 for Mac, and the options were limited to Guides on your actual slides.
-PowerPoint 2016 also lets you work with Guides on a higher hierarchical level within the Slide Master and individual Slide Layouts.
-Depending on whether you added Guides within the Slide Master, an individual Slide Layout, or even a normal slide, your Guides are color-coded for easy identification.
+We have already explored the guides in PowerPoint 2016 for Mac, and the options were limited to guides on your actual slides.
+PowerPoint 2016 also lets you work with guides on a higher hierarchical level within the Slide Master and individual Slide Layouts.
+Depending on whether you added guides within the Slide Master, an individual Slide Layout, or even a normal slide, your guides are color-coded for easy identification.

-1. Launch PowerPoint 2016 for Mac, and make sure that your Guides are not enabled.
-To do so, access the View tab of the Ribbon, and make sure that the Guides check-box is not selected (highlighted in red within Figure 1).
+1. Launch PowerPoint, and make sure that your guides are not enabled.
+To do so, access the View tab of the Ribbon, and make sure that the Guides check-box is not selected, as shown highlighted in red within Figure 1, below.

 2. Guides check-box not selected